The search found 242 results in 0.016 seconds.

-The Program in Dance, part of the Lewis Center for the Arts, familiarizes students with creative, performative, and analytical approaches to dance through exposure to professional choreographers, dancers, critics, and scholars.
-While pursuing a liberal arts education, students have the opportunity to undertake demanding, studio-based courses with dance professionals.
+The Program in Dance (link is external), part of the Lewis Center for the Arts (link is external), familiarizes students with creative, performative, and analytical approaches to dance through exposure to professional choreographers, dancers, scholars, and interdisciplinary artists.

 vtgt - 04/19/2016 - 10:03

 The Department of East Asian Studies (EAS) provides undergraduate concentrators with a broad-ranging knowledge of the languages and cultures of China, Japan, and Korea.